The English Major

 We encourage our majors to explore the creative process by taking writing courses.
 We also urge them to link the study of literature in English with the study of history, art, and other literatures.
 Courses in classical and modern languages and literatures, art history, philosophy, religion, and history complement and supplement courses in English.

 The English chapter of the course catalog provides details on credit and course requirements for the major.

 The English Minor

-Students who minor in English take a minimum of 16 credits (four courses): two courses at the 200 level (one of which can be Engl.
-199) and two courses at the 300 level.
+Students who minor in English take a minimum of 16 credits (four courses): two courses at the 200 level and two courses at the 300 level.
 The choice of courses is at the discretion of the student, with no departmental approval required.
 Members of the department are, of course, available for consultation about possible minor programs, and the approval of the chair is necessary for any exception to the requirements.

 The English chapter of the course catalog provides details on credit and course requirements for the minor.

 Teacher Licensure in English

 Students interested in pursuing licensure in the field of English can combine their course work in English with a minor in education.
 In some instances course work in the major coincides with course work required for licensure; in other cases, it does not.
 For specific course requirements for licensure within the major of English, please consult the chair of the English department.
 For information about the requirements for the minor in education, please consult Teacher Licensure in the Other Degree and Certificate Programs chapter of the course catalog.
 Licensure also requires a formal application as well as passing scores on the Massachusetts Test of Educator Licensure (MTEL) in both the literacy component and the subject matter component.
 Copies of the test objectives for the MTEL are available in the Department of Psychology and Education.
 Information and materials are available on the Teacher Licensure application website.